llelik/bper-maf/README.md

 - Linux shell with extra variables passed in command line
 - VMWare Aria launching remote shell via SSH with extra variables passed as input

+Playbook is not using Ansible inventories due to:
+- Ansible to ONTAP communication is performed over HTTPS, not default SSH
+- Task execution is not targeting a group or all the clusters
+- Variables design and SVM selection logic are not well suited for Ansible Inventory

 # 5. Ansible playbook operations

   ### 5.1 Roles